 “Peter.
 You are 48.
 You are a single gay man who has never even dated a woman.”

 “Oh Alice, please!
 Say yes!
-We could have so much fun!
-We could make plans over drinks.
-Think of baby names, who would change diapers, that sort of thing.”
+We could have so much fun!”
+Peter picked up his glass again, stared at the melting ice cubes.
+“We’d have drinks more often.
+To make plans.
+Think of baby names, buy cute little outfits, even decide who would change diapers, that sort of thing.”

 “What?”
 Alice was not sure she wanted to know.

 “A velvety baby duck.”

 “A velvet duck?”
 Alice tried to imagine Peter at the cash register, paying for a stuffed duck.
 Peter was very careful with his money.

 Now she could hear the children, let out to play in the yard before dinner.
 She thought of Evie’s curls, Stuart’s fat arms with the creases at the elbows.
 Josh’s smooth dark skin.
 Children had come so easily for Tom and Lisa.
 At least, that’s how it appeared.

 Alice hesitated, took a deep breath, then stood up and headed for the buffet.
 She laid her hand on Peter’s shoulder as she passed behind him.